Statistical Estimation of Ergodic Markov Chain Kernel over Discrete State Space: Introduction

 \section{Introduction}

 Approximately recovering the parameters of a discrete distribution is a classical problem in computer science and statistics (see, e.g., \citet{han-minimax-l1-2015,DBLP:conf/colt/KamathOPS15,DBLP:conf/nips/OrlitskyS15} and the references therein).
-Total variation (TV) is a natural and well-motivated choice of approximation metric \citep{MR1843146}, and the metric we use throughout the paper will be derived from TV (but see \citet{DBLP:conf/innovations/Waggoner15} for results on other $\ell_p$ norms).
-The minimax sample complexity for obtaining an $\eps$-approximation to the unknown distribution in TV is well-known to be $\Theta(d/\eps^2)$, where $d$ is the support size (see, e.g., \citet{MR1741038}).
+Total variation (TV) is a natural and well-motivated choice of approximation metric \citep{MR1843146}, and the two metrics we use throughout the paper will be derived from TV.
+The minimax sample complexity for obtaining an $\eps$-approximation to the unknown distribution in TV (but see \citet{DBLP:conf/innovations/Waggoner15} for results on other $\ell_p$ norms) is well-known to be of the order of $d/\eps^2$, where $d$ is the support size (see, e.g., \citet{MR1741038,KonPin2019}).

-This paper deals with learning the transition probability parameters of a finite Markov chain in the minimax setting.
+This paper deals with estimating the transition probability kernel of a discrete state time-homogeneous Markov chain in the minimax setting.
 The Markov case is much less well-understood than the iid one.
-The main additional complexity introduced by the Markov case on top of the iid one is that not only the state space size $d$ and the precision parameter $\eps$, but also the chain's mixing properties must be taken into account.
+The main additional complexity introduced by the Markov case on top of the iid one is that the sample complexity involves not only the number of states and the precision parameter $\eps$, but also the chain's mixing properties.

-\paragraph{Our contribution.} Up to logarithmic factors, we compute (apparently the first, in {\em any} metric) finite sample PAC-type minimax sample complexity for the learning problem in the Markovian setting, which seeks to recover, from a single long run of an unknown Markov chain, the values of its transition matrix up to a tolerance of $\eps$ in a certain natural TV-based metric $\TV{\cdot}$ we define below.
-We obtain upper and lower bounds on the sample complexity (sequence length) in terms of $\eps$, the number of states, the stationary distribution, and the spectral gap of the Markov chain.
+\paragraph{Our contributions.} In the finite-state case, we compute, up to logarithmic factors, (apparently the first, in {\em any} metric) high-probability minimax sample complexity for the estimation problem in the Markovian setting, which seeks to recover, from a single long run of an unknown Markov chain, the values of its transition matrix up to a tolerance of $\eps$ in the $\nrm{\cdot}_\infty$ operator norm.
+We obtain upper and lower bounds on the sample complexity (sequence length) in terms of $\eps$, the number of states, the stationary distribution, and mixing time of the Markov chain.

+In the countably infinite case, for a natural class of chains and with respect to an entry-wise metric derived from TV, we derive an upper bound on the sample complexity that depends in a delicate way on some measure of complexity of the kernel, precision $\eps$ and mixing time, and provide sufficient conditions on the kernel and initial distribution to obtain convergence guarantees.